Conservatorium Maastricht Meets New York!6 - 13 January 2019

 Ready, Set, Go!

 Young, working musicians shared their keys to success for those entering the freelance jazz world.
 Creating a market for yourself and your skills is hugely important.
-A discussion roads to take in the worlds of performance, education, composition, technology, recording, producing, marketing, networking, and more.
+A discussion incorporating the worlds of performance, education, composition, technology, recording, producing, marketing, networking, and more.
 In the ever-changing world of technology and independent music, it is necessary now more than ever to put your best foot forward and define your goals and strengths.
-The panelists set great examples of how a performing musician can use their expertise in music to recognize and develop new tools.
-It set a great example of how the theory of our Your Art As A Business course could be put to practice in infinite ways.
+The panelists set great examples of how a performing musician can use their expertise in music to recognise and develop new tools.
+It set a great example of how the theory of our Your Art as a Business course could be put to practice in infinite ways.

 Gender, Race, Culture: Safe Spaces

 Members of the We Have Voice Collective spoke about the WHV Code of Conduct and the issues that are experienced regularly.
 The goal remains to develop an understanding of and working toward equity and the creation of safe(r) spaces in the performing arts.